-Centre Academy East Anglia (CAEA) uses its own application form and all applicants for employment will be required to complete an application form containing questions about their academic and full employment history and their suitability for the role (in addition all applicants are required to account for any gaps or discrepancies in employment history).
+Centre Academy East Anglia (CAEA) uses its own application form and all applicants for employment will be required to complete an application form containing questions about their academic and full employment history and their suitability for the role (in addition all applicants are required to account for any gaps or discrepancies in employment history), a health questionnaire and applicants are requested to bring all original qualification certificates if offered an interview.
 Incomplete application forms will not be shortlisted.

-The application form will include the applicant's declaration regarding convictions and working with children, and will make it clear that the post is exempt from the provisions of the Rehabilitation of Offenders Act 1974.
 CVs will not be accepted in place of the application form, but both may be submitted by the applicant if they so wish.